Monday, 25 June 2012

 Three sides consisted of flat standing with an occasional few steps to aid viewing.
 A basic cover offered protection to the elements on the far side.
 However, the Main Stand had been thoughtfully designed and was in keeping with a club of Hamlet’s historical standing.

-The single tier of seats were raised above pitch level.
-There was access into the clubhouse and office facilities at the rear.
+The single tier of seats was raised above pitch level.
+There was access to the clubhouse and office facilities at the rear.
 The high wall of the sports facilities in the building had an ornamental fascia.
 It all looked very impressive.

 Out on the pitch the Barnet goals were scored by Mark Arber and John Doolan.
 King was in the forefront of a mass shoving match, before hiding behind teammates after getting a proper slap from Hamlet's Mark Garland who was sent off.

-Many thanks to Richard Watts, a loyal Hamlet fan contributor on the invaluable and never dull Non League Matters Forum, which can be accessed here for his help with this and the Grays game below.
-Also to the brilliant Football Archives website, who helped me with my appeal on the above forum.
+Many thanks to Richard Watts, a loyal Hamlet fan contributor on the invaluable and never-dull Non-League Matters Forum, which can be accessed here for his help with this and the Grays game below.
+Also to the brilliant Football Archives website, which helped me with my appeal on the above forum.
 They can be accessed here, after a free registration is completed.

 Dulwich Hamlet 1 Grays Athletic 2 (Saturday 20th January 2001) Isthmian Premier League (att: 412)

-This was a bit of an unexpected match, but there was very little choice in the capital owing to snow and frost which drew attracted a larger than usual attendance.
-Carl Ellis and Steve Spence had pre booked their train tickets to go to Scarborough’s game at Kingstonian several weeks earlier, and as no refund was available they came down regardless.
+This was a bit of an unexpected match, but there was very little choice in the capital owing to snow and frost which attracted an above-average attendance.
+Carl Ellis and Steve Spence had pre-booked their train tickets to go to Scarborough’s game at Kingstonian several weeks earlier, and as no refund was available they came down regardless.

 The game wasn’t brilliant, but the players did their best in treacherous conditions.
 Mervin Abraham scored for Hamlet with an Andy Douglas double taking the points back to Essex.
 If I recall correctly we kept warm with a combination of drinking Bovril and doing those silly little exercises with our feet and legs which don’t really serve a great deal of purpose!